Geography and Planning

 Why Geography?
 Why Planning?

-We welcome you to our program and welcome you to come and pay us a visit
+We welcome you to our program and invite you to come and visit